FEniCS/dolfinx/demo/pde/hyperelasticity/python/documentation.rst

 vector element space):

 .. literalinclude:: demo_hyperelasticity.py
-   :lines: 23-24
+   :lines: 38-39

+Note that :py:class:`VectorFunctionSpace
-Note that ``VectorFunctionSpace`` creates a function space of vector fields.
+<dolfin.functions.VectorFunctionSpace>` creates a function space of
+vector fields.
 The dimension of the vector field (the number of components) is assumed to be the same as the spatial dimension, unless otherwise specified.

 .. index:: compiled subdomain